Editing a variable length list, ASP.NET MVC 2-style

 public ActionResult Index() { var initialData = new[] { new Gift { Name = "Tall Hat", Price = 39.95 }, new Gift { Name = "Long Cloak", Price = 120.00 }, }; return View(initialData); }

-Next, add a view for this action, and make it strongly-typed with a model class of IEnumerable<Gift>.
-We’ll create an HTML form, and for each gift in the collection, we’ll render a partial to display an editor for that gift.
+Next, add a view for this action, and make it strongly-typed with a model class of **IEnumerable

 <h2>Gift List</h2> What do you want for your birthday? <% using(Html.BeginForm()) { %> <div id="editorRows"> <% foreach (var item in Model) Html.RenderPartial("GiftEditorRow", item); %> </div> <input type="submit" value="Finished" /> <% } %>